d3v-null/wootrack/README.md

 -------

 If you have any problems using or installing this plugin, please submit a github issue or contact me on derwent@laserphile.com

+If this plugin has saved you a bunch of money, why not by me a [beer](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=2PF5FGAHHBFU2&lc=AU&item_name=Laserphile%20Developers&currency_code=AUD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted) ? :D